leightonpayne/ucph-modi/tutorials/01_hmmsearch/README.md

 `parallel` is a great tool for splitting commands across multiple CPUs, it's useful on a regular computer with a handful of CPUs, but especially powerful when you can split jobs across tens or hundreds of CPUs on a cluster.

-By default, every time you run `parallel`, it prints citation information, to avoid this run the following command once, and agree:
+By default, every time you run `parallel`, it prints a citation reminder each time it runs, to suppress this run the following command and agree to the prompt to prevent further reminders:

 ```bash
 parallel --citation